-For the 3 months September 30, 2022, direct cost of service and payments revenue increased \$1.3 million over the 3 months ending September 30, 2021.
-For the 3 months ending September 30, 2022, direct cost of hardware and other revenue increased \$0.1 million over the 3 months ending September 30, 2021.
+For the 3 months ending December 31, 2022, direct cost of service and payments revenue increased \$1.7 million over the 3 months ending December 31, 2021.
+For the 3 months ending December 31, 2022, direct cost of hardware and other revenue increased \$0.4 million over the 3 months ending December 31, 2021.

-For the 9 months ending September 30, 2022, direct cost of service and payments revenue increased \$3.2 million over the 9 months ending September 30, 2021.
-For the 9 months ending September 30, 2022, direct cost of hardware and other revenue increased \$0.5 million over the 9 months ending September 30, 2021.
+For Fiscal 2022, direct cost of service and payments revenue increased \$4.5 million over Fiscal 2021.
+For Fiscal 2022, direct cost of hardware and other revenue increased \$1.4 million over Fiscal 2021.

-All the above increases are due to the increase in revenue in both "Service and payments revenue" and "Hardware and other revenue" between both the 3 and 9 month periods.
+All the above increases are due to the increase in revenue in both "Service and payments revenue" and "Hardware and other revenue" between both the 3 month and fiscal year periods.
 Gross Profit discussed more below.